-An excused absence allowance of four days may be granted for college visitations.
+An excused absence allowance of five days in a student's 9-12 career may be granted for college visitations.
 We ask to receive the parent request and supporting documentation two weeks in advance of the visit.
 In the event, other siblings are traveling with the family for the visit, the same documentation must be submitted to the respective offices.
 Absences will be excused upon administrative review and approval.